-When at the court, the defendant's party pointed to the plaintiff about the mismatch in timing and other inconsistencies indicated in these "assignment agreements," the plaintiff's party amended their claim stating that the plaintiff Park concluded verbal agreements with the South Korean pastors in 2014 and notarized these verbal agreements later, in 2018.
+When at the court, the defendant's party pointed to the plaintiff about the mismatch in timing and other inconsistencies indicated in these "assignment agreements," the plaintiff's party amended their claim, stating that the plaintiff Park concluded verbal agreements with the South Korean pastors in 2014 and notarized these verbal agreements later, in 2018.

-The plaintiff's party could not present the "Assignment Agreement's" originals in court despite the request by the defendant.
+The plaintiff's party could not present the originals of the "Assignment Agreement" in court despite the defendant's request.